adithyarao3103/Schwinger-Model/readme.md

 > TODO #2: Stopping condition for the gradient descent has been set to `max(gradient) < 1e-5`.
 Verify if this stopping condition is sufficient.

-> TODO #3: Even after implementing ADAM with injected noise and learning rate scheduling the obtained ground state energies does not match the exact ground state energy.
-Why?

 The following are the results obtained. (`Exact` stands for values obtained from the exact diagonalization of the Hamiltonian)

 ### Particle Density